continuwuity/continuwuity/docs/deploying/generic.md

 You may simply download the binary that fits your machine architecture (x86_64 or aarch64).
 Run `uname -m` to see what you need.

-Prebuilt fully static musl binaries can be downloaded from the latest tagged release [here](https://forgejo.ellis.link/continuwuation/continuwuity/releases/latest) or `main` CI branch workflow artifact output.
+You can download prebuilt fully static musl binaries from the latest tagged release [here](https://forgejo.ellis.link/continuwuation/continuwuity/releases/latest) or from the `main` CI branch workflow artifact output.
 These also include Debian/Ubuntu packages.

-These can be curl'd directly from. `ci-bins` are CI workflow binaries by commit hash/revision, and `releases` are tagged releases.
-Sort by descending last modified for the latest.
+You can download these directly using curl.
+The `ci-bins` are CI workflow binaries organized by commit hash/revision, and `releases` are tagged releases.
+Sort by descending last modified date to find the latest.

 These binaries have jemalloc and io_uring statically linked and included with them, so no additional dynamic dependencies need to be installed.

-For the **best** performance; if using an `x86_64` CPU made in the last ~15 years, we recommend using the `-haswell-` optimised binaries.
-This sets `-march=haswell` which is the most compatible and highest performance with optimised binaries.
-The database backend, RocksDB, most benefits from this as it will then use hardware accelerated CRC32 hashing/checksumming which is critical for performance.
+For the **best** performance: if you are using an `x86_64` CPU made in the last ~15 years, we recommend using the `-haswell-` optimized binaries.
+These set `-march=haswell`, which provides the most compatible and highest performance with optimized binaries.
+The database backend, RocksDB, benefits most from this as it uses hardware-accelerated CRC32 hashing/checksumming, which is critical for performance.

 ### Compiling

 Alternatively, you may compile the binary yourself.
-We recommend using Nix (or [Lix](https://lix.systems)) to build Continuwuity as this has the most guaranteed reproducibiltiy and easiest to get a build environment and output going.
-This also allows easy cross-compilation.
+We recommend using Nix (or [Lix](https://lix.systems)) to build Continuwuity as this provides the most guaranteed reproducibility and makes it easiest to set up a build environment and generate output.
+This approach also allows for easy cross-compilation.

 You can run the `nix build -L .#static-x86_64-linux-musl-all-features` or `nix build -L .#static-aarch64-linux-musl-all-features` commands based